nadyac/TrendingStocksPriceAlert/README.md

 # TrendingStocksPriceAlert
 Get Price Alert for Trending Stocks listed on Yahoo Finance.
-This app demonstrates features typically seen in hackathon submissions.
-As such it exemplifies how to make a webapp that fetches live data from a source (Yahoo) and allows the user to interact with it on the webpage.
-It uses an API, a JS Framework (Angular), and has multiple components in different languages that talk to eachother via common protocols.
+As a webapp that fetches live data and allows the user to interact with it via a webpage, this project demonstrates features typically seen in hackathon submissions.
+It uses an API (Twilio), a JS Framework (Angular), and has multiple components in different languages that talk to eachother via common protocols.

 ### Play-by-play, this App:
 * Listens for get requests via a python http server